John Wayne Gacy – the Clown Killer

 Before the execution began, the lethal chemicals unexpectedly solidified, clogging the IV tube that led into Gacy’s arm, and prevented any further passage.
 Blinds covering the window through which witnesses observed the execution were drawn, and the execution team replaced the clogged tube with a new one.
 Ten minutes later, the blinds were reopened and the execution resumed.
 It took 18 minutes to complete.
 Anesthesiologists blamed the problem on the inexperience of prison officials who were conducting the execution, saying that proper procedures taught in “IV 101″ would have prevented the error.
 This apparently led to Illinois’ adoption of a different method of lethal injection.
 On this subject, one of the prosecutors at Gacy’s trial, William Kunkle, said “He still got a much easier death than any of his victims.”

-After his execution, Gacy’s brain was removed.
+After his execution, Gacy’s brain was removed from his body.
 It is currently in the possession of Dr. Helen Morrison, who interviewed Gacy and other serial killers in an attempt to isolate common personality traits of violent sociopaths; however, an examination of Gacy’s brain after his execution by the forensic psychiatrist hired by his lawyers revealed no abnormalities.

 Known Gacy victims, with date of disappearance (8 victims remain unidentified)